futureverse/parallelly/vignettes/parallelly-12-remote-workers.md

 # Introduction

-Sometimes it is not sufficient to parallization on a single computer - it cannot provide all of the compute power we are looking for.
+Sometimes it is not sufficient to parallize on a single computer - it cannot provide all of the compute power we are looking for.
 When we hit this limit, a natural next level is to look at other computers near us, e.g. desktops in an office or other computers we have access to remotely.
 In this vignette, we will cover how to run parallel R workers on other machines.
-Sometimes we distingush between local machines and on remote machines, where _local_ machines are machines considered to be on the same local area network (LAN) and that might share a common file system. _Remote_ machines are machines that are on
+Sometimes we distinguish between local machines and on remote machines, where _local_ machines are machines considered to be on the same local area network (LAN) and that might share a common file system. _Remote_ machines are machines that are on